How to Streamline Lease Accounting Policies & Controls

 Rent Expense Procedure

-Rent expense should also be matched up to contracts, to find any missing data.
+Rent expense should also be matched up to contracts to find any missing data.
 Expenses accounted for on operating leases will result in a straight-line expense.
-While expenses accounted for on a finance lease will result in the lessee recognizing the interest expense and the lease amortization expense, making the expenses will be higher at the lease commencement date and decrease over time.
+While expenses accounted for on a finance lease will result in the lessee recognizing the interest expense and the lease amortization expense, the expenses will be higher at the lease commencement date and decrease over time.

 Extrapolate annual rent expense from a listing of leased real estate assets against the contract payment details.
 These amounts don’t necessarily have to reconcile exactly.
 As long as they’re close, you’ll have a good indication of whether rent expense was captured in the lease listing.
 Auditors will likely perform a similar reconciliation analysis, so making this a part of your rent expense procedure can save some surprises popping up down the road.